assayagt/integration-task/README.md

 ## Usage
 1. Open the frontend in your browser (http://localhost:3000).
-2. Enter your Jira credentials (email and API token) in the login form.
+2. Enter your Jira credentials (jira sever domain, email and API token) in the login form.
 3. After successful login, the UI will prompt you to input:
    a.
 Project ID (The project id of the new project you created)
    b.
 Title